jaguardado123/3326-lab-14/README.md

 <img src="img/pass_by_copy.png" width="300px">

-## Pass-By-Reference
+## Passing Array and Object Memory Address

-However, there are excemptions to passing-by-copy.
 When dealing with large data structures like arrays and objects it's inconvenient for Java to make copies of them, since this would waste a lot of memory.
-Instead, arrays and objects are `passed-by-reference`.
+Instead, arrays and objects are passed uisng `pointers` that point to or reference their location in memory.
 What does this mean?

-When something is passed-by-reference, the memory location of the original element is given and is then assigned a new alias or identifier.
-Thus, <ins>no new element was created</ins>.
+**Pointers** are variables that store a memory address rather than a literal value.
+These special variables reference or point to a location in memory where the element is stored.
+Keep in mind, the parameter pointer and the original pointer are two seperate variables.

 For example, look at the image below and see how array `arr` is passed into function `example()` and received by the parameter array `p_arr`.
-Now, `arr` and `p_arr` are the same array, this is because the memory location of `arr` was assigned to `p_arr`.
-This means they are linked and modifying `p_arr` will modify `arr`.
+Now, `arr` and `p_arr` are the same array, this is because `arr` and `p_arr` are both pointers storing the same memory address.
+This means they are both referencing or pointing to the same memory location, thus modifying `p_arr` will modify `arr`.

 **Passing Arrays:**